federicopanarotto/federicopanarotto/README.md

 ### 🧪 Programming is so fun!

 > This is my account for school! <br>
-> I use this space for put my school projects and stuff
+> I use this space to put my school projects and stuff

 ### My website projects 👉